 CFA has a role in several aspects of the planning process in Victoria.

-In statutory planning processes, CFA acts as a referral authority under section 55 of the Planning and Environment Act 1987 for different types of applications.
+CFA acts as a referral authority under section 55 of the Planning and Environment Act 1987 for different types of applications where bushfire and fire authority requirements need to be considered in the statutory planning process.
 These include:

-- Development and subdivisions in the Planning and Bushfire Management Overlay.
+- Development and subdivisions located in the Bushfire Management Overlay

-- Subdivisions where emergency access and water supply need to be considered
+- Subdivisions where fire authority access and water supply need to be considered

-In some circumstances CFA also provide informal advice to councils in relation to planning applications.
-This may occur where there is no formal trigger to refer the application to the CFA but the council recognises the need for some additional advice on bushfire or emergency service requirements.
+In some circumstances CFA also provides informal advice to councils in relation to planning applications.
+This may occur where there is no formal trigger to refer the application to CFA but the council recognises the need for some additional advice on bushfire or emergency service requirements.

-In strategic planning processes, CFA is often consulted as part of the preparation of planning scheme amendments to ensure bushfire risk is considered at a strategic level.
+CFA is often consulted as part of the strategic planning process, particularly in the preparation of planning scheme amendments to ensure bushfire risk is considered at a strategic level.
 CFA also provides advice in relation to land use strategies and structure plans.